-Font, size, and color
+Font, size and colour

-Background color and opacity
+Background colour and opacity

-Text opacity, edge style, and highlight
+Text opacity, edge style and highlight

-Note: If you connect a Braille display to Apple TV, it will continuously print captions and subtitles of a TV show or movie when captions or subtitles are turned on.
+Note: If you connect a Braille display to Apple TV, it will continuously print the captions and subtitles of a TV show or movie when captions or subtitles are turned on.